If you’re traveling for the holidays, now is the time to book flights

 [What to know about getting tested for the coronavirus to travel]

-With air travel demand down considerably (by more than half the travelers compared to 2019), airlines are offering very low ticket fares to bring customers back.
+With air travel demand down considerably (by more than half the travelers compared with 2019), airlines are offering very low ticket fares to bring customers back.

 “In normal times, traveling over the holidays is one of the most expensive times of year to fly, alongside of middle of summer,” says Scott Keyes, founder of Scott’s Cheap Flights.
 But this year, Keyes says, his company has seen significantly cheaper Christmas and New Year’s flights than in the past.